volkamerlab/CADDSeminar_2023/notebooks/T03_proteinfolding/README.md

     * Breakthroughs
 * OmegaFold
     * Innerworkings and Training
-    * Performance on benchmarks
+    * Performance evaluation
-    * Orphan protein and antibody predictions
+    * More on orphan proteins and antibodies
-    * OmegaFold model interpretation
+    * Investigating the Geoformer
     * Computational performance
 * Alternative Methods
     * Quantum Approach